content-services/zest/release/docs/StatusResponse.md

 ### NewStatusResponse

-`func NewStatusResponse(versions []VersionResponse, onlineWorkers []WorkerResponse, onlineApiApps []ApiAppStatusResponse, onlineContentApps []ContentAppStatusResponse, databaseConnection DatabaseConnectionResponse, contentSettings ContentSettingsResponse, domainEnabled bool, ) *StatusResponse`
+`func NewStatusResponse(versions []VersionResponse, onlineWorkers []WorkerResponse, onlineContentApps []ContentAppStatusResponse, databaseConnection DatabaseConnectionResponse, contentSettings ContentSettingsResponse, domainEnabled bool, ) *StatusResponse`

 NewStatusResponse instantiates a new StatusResponse object This constructor will assign default values to properties that have it defined,